spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/2-file-ingest/1-sftp-to-jdbc.md

 </dependency>
 ```

-If you are running on Kubernetes use the maridb driver instead of H2:
+If you are running on Kubernetes use the mariadb driver instead of H2:

 ```xml
 <dependency>